Leicester Central railway station: Post-closure

-Present day
+The site today

 The station buildings remained largely intact until the 2000s, but are now scheduled to be restored as part of the regeneration of the waterside area.
 The arches will be made into shops.
-The front taxi waiting area still stands and has its original lights and glass roof.
+The front taxi waiting area still stands, and has its original lights and glass roof.
 The booking office with ticket windows is intact and old timetables and signs are still on the wall.
-There is a "Great Central Railway" sign above the entrance to the former parcels office.
+There is a Great Central Railway sign above the entrance to the former parcels office.

 Since October 2020, part of the building has been used as a venue for a Lane 7 bowling alley.